nanhung/MCSim_under_R/README.md

 - `makemcsim(model)`:  Preprocessing and compiling the model-file to the executable file as  [makemcsim](https://www.gnu.org/software/mcsim/mcsim.html#Using-makemcsim) in GNU MCSim.
 The `model` assignment is a string giving the name of the model-file (e.g., `"linear.model.R"`).
 - `mcsim(model, input)`: Using the compiled program with the input-file to run simulation.
 See [Running Simulations](https://www.gnu.org/software/mcsim/mcsim.html#Running-Simulations).
 The `input` assignment is a string giving the name of the input-file (e.g., `"linear.in.R"`).

-## Examples

-Some example R scripts are put into the `example` folder.

 ### Help